Today is day three of our FFF three-day retreat in daily life.

-On November 2 the Church celebrates the Feast of All Souls and the month of November is named as the month of Holy Souls.
+Today, November 2 we celebrate the Feast of All Souls and this month of November is named as the month of Holy Souls.

 In this month we make time to remember those who have died.
 We pray for those whom we have loved in life on earth.
 We pray for those who have loved us.
 We also remember those who have no one to remember them.